jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 - **diatonic mode**{:#diatonic-mode}: One of seven permutations of a [diatonic](#diatonic) scale, with each permutation starting on a different degree of the scale and wrapping around to the beginning as needed.
-Starting with the Ionian mode (the major scale), the other diatonic modes are Dorian,
+Starting with the first degree of the major scale (the Ionian mode), the other diatonic modes are Dorian,
 Phrygian, Lydian, Mixolydian, Aeolian (the natural minor scale), and Locrian.
 See {% include chapter-link.html slug="diatonic-modes" %}.